 Is leaving the house cause for anxiety?
 Is going out becoming a fall risk?
 Do you fear your usual entrance because of a previous fall?
-Fall prevention is not about throw rugs.
+Fall prevention at home is not about throw rugs.
 It is about reducing your risk and taking action before a fall occurs or when feeling anxiety about entering or exiting your home.

 Reducing Risk – What Are the Options?